 The work of Future Generations University seeks to advance the lives of the most vulnerable peoples through a process that promotes equity and empowerment within communities.
-Future Generations pursues this goal as it seeks to work with the bottom poorest quintile of the world's population.
+Future Generations pursues this goal as it seeks to work with poorest of the world's population.
 Embedded in the promotion of empowerment is recognition that these populations, regardless of circumstances, have energies, capabilities, and resourcefulness within themselves to advance their own lives.